berangerthomas/ForzaEmbed/README.md

 ### 1. Add Your Data
 Place your Markdown files (`.md`) in the `data/markdown/` directory.

-### 2. Run the Full Pipeline
+### 2. Run the Pipeline
 Execute the main script.
-On the first run, this will process all documents with all configured models.
+On the first run, this processes all documents with all configured models.

 ```bash
 python main.py --run-all
 ```

-On subsequent executions, the script will automatically skip any configurations that have already been run and are present in the database, only processing new ones.
+On subsequent executions, the script skips configurations already present in the database, processing only new ones.

 ### 3. Regenerate Reports
-If you want to regenerate all reports from the existing data in the database without re-processing, use:
+To regenerate reports from existing database data without re-processing:
 ```bash
 python main.py --generate-reports
 ```